AbooMinister25/catcord/README.md

     <img src="https://github.com/cat-dev-group/catcord/workflows/Pytest Testing/badge.svg">
 </p>

 Welcome to _Catcord_.
-Catcord is a minimal chat application created by the Cat Dev Team, with no default interface, UI, or anything, just a set of endpoints.
+Catcord is a minimal chat application created by the Cat Dev Team, that ships with a minimal default interface.
+In its essence catcord is just a set of endpoints.
 Anyone can create a client to interface with our endpoints.
 Catcord ships with a basic default client you can use to interact with the API, which is built using React.js and Tauri.

 ### Contributing